Skip to main content

 Updated this week

-Moving Students Incrementally Through Academic Writing
+Younger Students Should Move Incrementally Through Academic Writing

 Elementary school writing instruction is crucial in developing students' foundational literacy skills.
 Research indicates that a structured approach to writing instruction in the early grades can significantly impact students' academic performance and future success.

 In grades K-2, the focus is primarily on sentence-level writing and basic sentence combining.
-As students progress to grades 3 and 4, they should begin to compose basic, but more structured, academic paragraphs.
+As students progress to grades 3 and 4, they begin to compose simple, but structured, academic paragraphs.
 In grades 5 and 6, students typically start writing short essay responses and basic multiple-paragraph essays.
 This progression aligns with national academic standards and reflects the consensus among professional educators regarding appropriate writing expectations for elementary students.

 • It expresses a thesis, topic, or claim.